Register now for our next in-person Protocol Training in Brussels on 26, 27 & 28 June 2024

 - The challenges of cultural awareness in protocol – good and bad examples.

-Exercise – determining how the protocol is influenced by the cultural differences.
+- Exercise – determining how protocol is influenced by the cultural differences.

-- Welcoming guests and coordinating the greeting procedures – the role of the protocol officer.
+- Welcoming VIPS and coordinating the greeting procedures.

 - Introducing clients, colleagues, and VIPs.